silverapp/silver/docs/documentation/api.md

 ---
-title: Silver's API
+title: Silver API
-description: Here is an overview of the Silver's API.
+description: Here is an overview of the Silver API.
 You can find useful information about how to paginate the results and iterate through the entire collection.
 ---
 General API specification.